 Page Insights take into account what’s on (or not on) the page now.
 If you watch a playback of a dynamic single page application, things pop in and out of existence.
 Page Insights are smart enough to work with this and show you what’s relevant to what you are seeing on the page right now.

 For Click Maps:

-Want to see statistics for when the error message is popped up?
-Just find a session with that error message, then click Page Insights at the top right of the screen to start viewing aggregate stats for users who saw the error message.
+Want to understand how users interact with an error message when it pops up?
+Find a session with your error message, then click Page Insights > Click Maps at the top of the screen.
+Page Insights will show you aggregate stats for users who clicked on the message.

 For Scroll Maps:

-If you view Scroll Maps for a page with internal scrolling elements, we will detect that internal scrolling exists and show this warning:
+For pages with internal scrolling elements, meaning pages where certain sections scroll independently from the rest of the page, FullStory will detect that internal scrolling exists and show this warning: